-The Upper Extremity Specialists of Synergy Orthopedic Specialists Medical Group team offers thorough exams to diagnose trauma injuries.
+The Upper Extremity Specialists of Ortho 1 Medical Group team offers thorough exams to diagnose trauma injuries.
 They ask about your symptoms and what you were doing when the damage occurred.
 They feel your injury and look for signs of bruising, swelling, or deformity.

 They may also use X-rays or MRI scans to confirm their diagnosis and pinpoint the precise location of your injury.

-The doctors at Upper Extremity Specialists of Synergy Orthopedic Specialists Medical Group provide customized treatments depending on the type and severity of your trauma.
+The doctors at Upper Extremity Specialists of Ortho 1 Medical Group provide customized treatments depending on the type and severity of your trauma.
 For example, some mild injuries may heal with a short period of compression and immobilization with a cast or sling.
 Some fractures may require a cast.

 Severe fractures and injuries often need surgical treatment to reset the bone.
 During surgery, your doctor removes any bone shards or debris from the injury and realigns the bone.
 They may use metal pins to secure the pieces of your bone together.